spry-ai/ap-sdk-docs/docs/api/core/prescriber.md

 ### Post Prescription

 Post the details of a prescription as prescribed for the user.
-Supply the details of the assessment which the user might have have to be prescribed.
+Supply the details of the assessment which the user might have  to be prescribed.

 ```json
 curl -X 'POST' \